aniladanir/ckad/README.md

 ## Definitions
 **Pod:** A Pod is the smallest deployable unit in Kubernetes that runs one or more containers sharing network and storage, scheduled onto a single node.

+**ReplicaSet:** A ReplicaSet is a Kubernetes object that ensures a specified number of pod "replicas" are running at any given time.
+Its main job is to maintain a stable set of pods.</br>
+- No automatic update strategy.
+- No rollback capability

 **Deployment:** A deployment manages replicasets to ensure a desired number of identical pods are running and kept in the desired state.
+- Provides automated, rolling updates.
+- Provides easy rollbacks.

 **emptyDir:** A volume type that provides ephemeral(temporary) shared storage for containers in the same Pod.
 - Created when pod starts and deleted when pod dies.